007BlackGirl/alx-low_level_programming/README.md

-This is a c programming project repository
+This is a debugging project